HelpBot Assistant

 Step 7: Fetching Grid Data using useEffect

-To fetch grid data and populate the dataSource property of the grid, you can use the useEffect hook in React.
-The useEffect hook allows you to perform side effects, such as fetching data, after the component has rendered.
-Here’s an example of how to fetch grid data using useEffect:
+To fetch grid data and populate the dataSource property of the grid, the useEffect hook in React can be used.
+The useEffect hook allows side effects, such as fetching data, to be performed after the component has rendered.
+The following example demonstrates fetching grid data using useEffect:

 Add the following code to the App.tsx file.